P&FM SCDF Submission For Flammable Products

 The SCDF plays a crucial role in monitoring and controlling the import, transport, storage, and sale of Petroleum and Flammable Materials (P&FM) in Singapore.

 Regular inspections and audits are conducted to ensure compliance, and the SCDF provides guidance and training to individuals and organizations involved in the import, transport, storage, and sale of P&FM.
+As part of compliance, access routes at appropriate locations must remain clear for emergency vehicles.

 The SCDF’s efforts are crucial for ensuring public safety in Singapore.